Dr. Noah Buckley

 DescriptionMy research interests include authoritarian politics and political economy, Russia and the post-communist world, corruption, and political methodology.
 Current research projects focus on the use of large, innovative datasets including public opinion data and MRP, novel search engine data, and deep biographical data on elites to examine authoritarian popularity, arrests of authoritarian elites, and how loyalty works within networks in authoritarian cadres.
 Keywords: comparative politics; authoritarian politics; corruption; political methodology and experimental methods; Russian and post-communist politics; political economy; transitions to democracy and capitalism; bureaucracy; policing.

-Journal reviewer for APSR, AJPS, JOP, BJPS, Comparative Politics, Problems of Post-Communism, Governance, Democratization, Europe-Asia Studies, Regional and Federal Studies, Publius, Political Research Quarterly, and others.
+Journal reviewer for APSR, AJPS, JOP, BJPS, World Politics, Comparative Politics, Problems of Post-Communism, Governance, Democratization, Europe-Asia Studies, Regional and Federal Studies, Publius, Political Research Quarterly, and others.

 Serving on conference coordinating and organizing committee for a conference on political economy, to be held in June 2020 in Moscow, Russia.
 The conference includes a number of invited keynote speakers and presenters from a large number of countries.